mcneel/RhinoMobile/Dependencies.md

 Notes on RhinoMobile libraries
 ==============================
 This project depends on RhinoCommon to make calls into openNURBS with p/invoke.
-The linked rhinocommon folder in Libraries points to the publically available version of RhinoCommon: https://github.com/mcneel/rhinocommon which, in turn, depends on the publically available openNURBS: http://www.opennurbs.org.
+The linked rhinocommon folder points to the publically available version of RhinoCommon: https://github.com/mcneel/rhinocommon which, in turn, depends on the publically available openNURBS: http://www.rhino3d.com/opennurbs (C++ SDK)

-To get RhinoMobile (RhinoMobile.Droid, RhinoMobile.Touch) to build against rhinocommon, rhinocommon must be placed in a folder parallel to RVCrossPlatform.
+To get RhinoMobile (RhinoMobile.Droid, RhinoMobile.Touch) to build against rhinocommon, rhinocommon must be placed in a folder parallel to RhinoMobile.
 For example:

-<pre><code>SomeFolder
+<pre><code>Repositories
     |
     |______ rhinocommon
+    |
+    |______ RhinoMobile
     |
     |______ YourProject
 </code></pre>